 9 Clues Daenerys Will Die In ‘Game Of Thrones’ Season 8 Hint That Her Fate May Be Tied To The End Of The Series

-Daenerys Targaryen has been the M.V.P. of Game Of Thrones for seasons and is the character who deserves the Iron Throne the most.
-Yet, lest you forget, the HBO series can be utterly vicious when it comes to honorable leaders (RIP, Ned Stark).
-So there's a very good chance that Daenerys will die in the final season of GOT.
-Sure, she could shake the fate that others pursuing the Iron Throne have met, but Game Of Thrones has provided clues that Dany will die.
-Fans only have less than a year to officially find out what Dany's fate in Season 8 is.
-But before Game Of Thrones returns for the last time in 2019, go back and review all of the clues the TV series has provided about Daenerys' potentially inevitable death.
+Daenerys Targaryen has long been the MVP of Game Of Thrones, and is the character who deserves the Iron Throne the most.
+But lest you forget, the HBO show can be utterly vicious when it comes to honorable leaders (RIP Ned Stark), so there's a very good chance that Daenerys will die in the final season of GOT.
+Sure, she could escape the fate that others pursuing the Iron Throne have met, but Game Of Thrones has dropped a few clues that Dany will die.
+So before GoT returns for its finale season, go back and review all the hints about Dany's fate in Season 8 the series has dropped thus far.

 1. Her Vision In The House Of The Undying

 One of the biggest clues about Dany's fate came rather early in the series.
 In the Season 2 finale, "Valar Morghulis" (which, relevant to this article, means "all men must die"), Daenerys has a trippy vision in the House of the Undying in Qarth.
 She walks in a dilapidated version of the Great Hall at King's Landing when snow begins to fall.
 She approaches the Iron Throne and just before she touches it, she hears her dragons in the distance and walks away.
 When she follows the sound of the dragons, she ends up being reunited with Khal Drogo and their son Rhaego.